 OCEAN has once again been selected by the Maryland State Arts Council to be on their official MARYLAND TOURING ARTISTS ROSTER!
 That means, if you're a qualifying 501c3 non-profit organization in Maryland, you can apply for grant money to assist with expenses in presenting OCEAN!
 More info at www.msac.org

-Speaking of Jennifer's songs, you can now enjoy learning and playing them yourselves, by visiting the new Sheet Music Store on this website.
+You can now enjoy learning and playing Jennifer's songs yourself, by visiting the new Sheet Music Store on this website.
 It includes the lead sheets for oft-requested Cutting originals such as "Green Man," "Steady As You Go," "Song of Solstice," and "Light the Winter's Dark."
 More titles will be added in the days to come!
 To purchase, just click on the "BUY SHEET MUSIC" link above.

 Celtic Music for Ancient Moderns